Are you worried about traveling alone with anxiety?

 Another thing that will certainly help when it comes to traveling solo is staying in touch with someone you trust!

-For safety purposes and easing anxiety, staying in touch with someone and letting them know your whereabouts is always a smart move.
+For safety purposes and easing anxiety, I like to stay in touch with someone and letting them know my whereabouts which I think is always a smart move.

 During your planning stage, make sure to let your trusted person know various important details like flight details, hotel and destinations that you plan on visiting.